Support the Reproductive Rights Are Human Rights Act

-The United Nations Population Fund, also known as UNFPA, is the U.N. agency dedicated to sexual and reproductive health and rights.
-For decades, anti-choice politicians in the U.S. Congress and White House have attempted to restrict or eliminate the agency’s funding.
-From 2017 to 2021, the Trump administration withheld all funding to UNFPA, a decision that was reversed by President Biden in a January 2021 presidential memorandum.
+For four decades, anti-choice politicians in the U.S. Congress and White House have attempted to restrict or eliminate funding for UNFPA, the United Nation’s sexual and reproductive health agency.
+From 2017 to 2021, the Trump administration withheld all funding to UNFPA, a decision that was reversed as one of the first acts of the Biden administration.
+In February 2025, the Trump administration terminated all funding agreements with the agency.

 Congress must reaffirm the U.S. partnership with UNFPA by passing the Support UNFPA Funding Act.

-To be added as a cosponsor of the Support UNFPA Funding Act, please reach out to staff in the office of Representative Chrissy Houlahan.
+To cosponsor the Support UNFPA Funding Act, please contact the office of Senator Shaheen (D-NH) and/or Representative Houlahan (D-PA).

 Stay informed about the issues impacting sexual and reproductive health and rights.